- 19 Feb 2024

 New Installation or Upgrade With No Keys Found

-When installing to a machine with no previous installation passwords or data or to a server with no found encryption keys, the installer prompts the Encryption Keys screen.
-The user may enter a previous encryption key file and then select Restore Key File to locate its respective Kay.dat file and apply it to the installation.
+The installer prompts the Encryption Keys screen when installing to a machine with no previous installation passwords or data or to a server with no found encryption keys.
+The user may enter a previous encryption key file and select Restore Key File to locate its respective Kay.dat file and apply it to the installation.

 If no keys are found, then the database contains no encrypted data.
-The Keys.dat file only generates once an encryption event occurs.
+The Keys.dat file is only generated once an encryption event occurs.

-Upon generating a new encryption key, the Keys.dat file can be found via the installbackup folder found via C:\Program Files\Decisions\installbackup once installed.
+Upon generating a new encryption key, the Keys.dat file can be found in the installbackup folder located via C:\Program Files\Decisions\installbackup once installed.

 The screenshot below represents a new installation's Encryption Keys screen.